Nasopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Nasopharyngeal Cancer

 - Nasoscopy: A procedure to look inside the nose for abnormal areas.
 A nasoscope is inserted through the nose.
 A nasoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue samples, which are checked under a microscope for signs of cancer.

-- PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
+PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.
 PET scans may be used to find nasopharyngeal cancers that have spread to the bone.
+Sometimes a PET scan and a CT scan are done at the same time.
+If there is any cancer, this increases the chance that it will be found.